RSYS-EDP/engage-rtc-webclient-screen-share-demo-app-js/README.md

 - **disconnectCallText:** The text to be displayed on call button once the call is established or in the process of connecting.
 So the user will get the context and can disconnect the call.
 - **alertDivId:** If this div id is given, important events will be displayed here.
 This can be helpful while debugging the application.
 In this example it is `engage-digital-alert`
 - **consoleLog:** If its true, click-to-call logs as well as EngageDigital logs will be written to browser console
 - **joinWithVideoMuted:** Join the call with local video muted or not.
-When it's true caller will join the call with local video muted.\
+When it's true caller will join the call with local video muted.
 - **screenShareBtnId:** Id of the Screenshare Button.
 Make sure the same id is used in your html Screen Share button.
-In this example it is `engage-digital-click-to-share-btn`
+In this example it is `engage-digital-click-to-share-btn`.
 - **screenShareText:** The text to be displayed for screenshare button once the call is establihsed.
 - **screenUnshareText:** The text to be displayed on screensahre button after screen is being shared.
 So that user will get the context and can stop the screen share.